My Account

 What is a headline on a CV?

-A CV headline is a short sentence at the top of your CV presenting your professional strengths.
-It contains a CV title and highlights your work experience, relevant skills, and unique selling points.
-Its main purpose is to instantly catch the attention of the recruiters.
+A CV headline is a brief, impactful statement positioned at the top of your CV that showcases your key professional strengths.
+It includes a clear title and emphasizes your experience, relevant skills, and unique value.
+The goal?
+To grab the recruiter’s attention right away.

 Here’s an example of a good headline for a CV: Passionate Nutritionist With Vast Expertise in Special Dietary Requirements